 Shredding the cabbage with mandolin saves tons of time you spend on chopping them with a knife.
 Furthermore, you can keep it simple by cutting them the previous day.

 It is the universal ingredient; I do not need to talk much about its availability.
 All the grocery stores have them around the season.

 This ingredient gives a whole new flavor.
 However, the quantity described here sounds so little.
 It demands ¼th teaspoon only.
 And this little quarter teaspoon does wonders in the final output of the dish.
 It not only adds flavor but also adds a contrasting color.

 While discussing the substitution, there is no closure replacement for this spice.
 However, you can swap it with cumin seeds.

 Here in Pennsylvania, I don’t find it challenging to locate, and it is available in specialty stores like Wegmans and Whole Foods.
 Online would also be a suitable place to discover Indian ingredients.

 Moong dal or petite yellow lentils

 This is added to increase the protein content and enhance the texture.
 You may find it hard to locate this one item.
-I did not see them much outside of the Indian stores and online stores.
-Therefore, you may skip using as this will not break the cabbage poriyal recipe.
+I did not see them much outside the Indian stores and online stores.
+Therefore, you may skip using it as this will not break the cabbage poriyal recipe.

 - Add finely chopped carrots.
 This adds extra color and richness to the cabbage poriyal.